-Compliance with legal, privacy, and security requirements is our top priority
+Compliance with global requirements for digital signatures, data management, and digital identification is our top priority

 Penneo validates its services' trustworthiness with an ongoing commitment to making your digital experience safe and secure and helping you meet the specific requirements of your industry.